New Polish PM brings same old government

 Poland's "continuity" government gave little reason to expect change, however.

-Morawiecki's line-up included Zbigniew Ziobro, the justice minister at the heart of Poland's judicial reforms, Witold Waszczykowski, the foreign minister who championed the EU migrant boycott, and Jan Szsyszko, the environment minister behind the logging dispute.
+Morawiecki's line-up included Zbigniew Ziobro, the justice minister at the heart of Poland's judicial reforms, Witold Waszczykowski, the foreign minister who championed the EU migrant boycott, and Jan Szyszko, the environment minister behind the logging dispute.

 It also included Antoni Macierewicz, the defence minister, who has previously accused Tusk of collusion with Russia.